 November 10,2012 (BOR) - A South Sudanese man working for the Plan International aid organisation in Jonglei State has been kidnapped and killed by rebels in Pibor County.

-- NGOs distributed the items to the affected people in Bor town on 9 October 2012 (ST)
+- NGOs distribute relief items to civilians in Bor town of Jonglei state, 9 October, 2012 (ST)

 The Commissioner of Pibor County, Joshua Konyi Irer, said that the aid worker, Peter Milan, was taken from his house in Gumuruk Payam [district] in front of his family on 2 November by armed men suspected to be fighting for a rebel group in the area led by David YauYau.
 His wife and children were not harmed in the attack.